huun121/Santa_Claus_problem/README.md

 - TE: max work time for elf in miliseconds.
 0<=TE<=1000.
 - TR: max holiday time for reideer in miliseconds 0<=RE<=1000

-Every parameter is whole non-negative number.
+Every parameter is a whole non-negative number.